learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 ## The Value of Existing Code

-While it is important that you learn the critical skills to problem solve with code, it is equally important that we learn how to identify existing code that suits our needs and incorporate it into our projects.
+While it is important to learn the critical skills to solve problems with code, it is equally important that we learn how to identify existing code that suits our needs and incorporate it into our projects.
 We don't need to always be _reinventing the wheel_ and writing code that may already exist.

 In fact, with the amount of developers out in the world, it is likely someone